 Egypt remains an important part of the Eastern Roman Empire.
 To its south, the centuries-old kingdom of Nubia has been shattered by a strong invasion from the Axumite kingdom of Ethiopia; it has fragmented into three smaller kingdoms.
 Meanwhile, Axum has become a powerful Christian state, converted by monks from the Byzantine empire.
 Axum, and its port Adulis, on the Red Sea coast, are flourishing centres of trade, and at this time seem to have controlled the maritime trade coming up the Red Sea from India and the East.

 In West Africa, large chiefdoms are emerging on the southern fringes of the Sahara.
 This is probably the result of efforts by some chiefs to control the southern end of the trans-Saharan trade.
-Importing horses from the north allows some chiefs to form cavalry forces and, so, to dominate surrounding villages more easily.
+Importing horses from the north allows them to form cavalry forces and thus dominate surrounding villages more easily.
 Kingdoms are in the making.

-By the time the Bantu migration has reached South Africa.
+By this time the Bantu migration has reached South Africa.
 At this latitude, the Bantu farmers reach the limits of tropical crops, and therefore can go no further.

 click to view North East Africa 500AD